Jakob-Bach/Alternative-Feature-Selection/README.md

 This repository contains the code of two papers:

-> Bach, Jakob.
-"Finding Optimal Solutions for Alternative Feature Selection"
+> Bach, Jakob, and Klemens Böhm.
+"Alternative Feature Selection with User Control"

-(Currently under review at SDM 2023.
+(Currently under review at CIKM 2023.
 Use the tag `run-2022-05-13` for reproducing results since the code has evolved a bit afterwards.
 In case the paper is accepted and published, we'll link it here.
 We'll link the experimental data, too.)